karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 Q. Why Jenkins?
 -----------------
-When working on a project with different teams, developers often face issues with different teams using different CI tools, version management, and other tools.
+Before jenkins, When working on a project with different teams, developers often face issues with different teams using different CI tools, version management, and other tools.
 Setting up a CI/CD toolchain for each new project will lead to certain challenges like

     * Slower Releases
     * Manual Builds